fcambus/telize/README.md

 ## Description

-Telize is a REST API built in C with Kore allowing to get a visitor IP address and to query location information from any IP address.
+Telize is a REST API built in Go allowing to get a visitor IP address and to query location information from any IP address.
 It outputs JSON-encoded IP geolocation data, and supports both JSON and JSONP.

-Geolocation operations are performed using libmaxminddb which caches the database in RAM.
+Geolocation operations are performed using the MaxMind DB Reader for Go which caches the database in RAM.
 Therefore, Telize has very minimal overhead and should be blazing fast.

 ## Requirements

-### Dependencies

-Telize requires [Kore][1] 4.2.0+ and [libmaxminddb][2].
+Telize requires the following Go libraries:

+- chi: lightweight, idiomatic and composable router - https://github.com/go-chi/chi
+- maxminddb-golang: MaxMind DB Reader for Go - https://github.com/oschwald/maxminddb-golang

 ### GeoIP2 databases

-Telize requires the free [GeoLite2 databases][3] from MaxMind.
+Telize requires the free [GeoLite2 databases][1] from MaxMind.

-The path to the `GeoLite2 City` and `GeoLite2 ASN` databases can be configured in `conf/build.conf` via the `GEOIP2DIR` macro, pointing to `/var/db/GeoIP` by default.
+Telize will look for the `GeoLite2 City` and `GeoLite2 ASN` databases in `/var/db/GeoIP` by default.

-Databases names can be specified using the `GEOIP2DB_CITY` and `GEOIP2DB_ASN` macros.

-## Building
+## Installation

-Using the kodev tool:
+Build and install with the `go` tool, all dependencies will be automatically fetched and compiled:

-	kodev build
+	go build

-## Configuration

-By default, Telize will only listen on `127.0.0.1` and `::1`.
-To add more listeners, `bind` directives should be added in `conf/telize.conf` in the server blocks.

-## Running

-Using the kodev tool:

-	kodev run

-## Access logs

-The default Telize configuration does not have logging enabled, it must be configured manually.
-There are commented out `accesslog` directives in `conf/telize.conf` for each domain block.

-If your Telize instance produces lots of logs, [Logswan][4] might be of interest.

-## Telize and proxies

-Telize handles the 'X-Forwarded-For' HTTP header if present, and returns data for the first IP address of the list.

-## CORS Support (Cross-origin resource sharing)

-Telize has CORS enabled by default with the following policy:

-	Access-Control-Allow-Origin: *

-## Timezone offsets

-Since version 3.0.0, Telize now dynamically calculates timezone offsets (UTC time offset) and adds data to the payload.

-On Alpine Linux, the 'tzdata' package needs to be installed, otherwise localtime() will not return any data.
+	go install telize

 ## Usage

+By default, Telize will bind on localhost, port 8080.

+	USAGE:
+	  -host string
+	    	Set the server host (default "127.0.0.1")
+	  -port string
+	    	Set the server port (default "8080")
+	  -version
+	    	Display version

+## Running Telize at boot time

+### Systemd unit file

+Telize is bundled with a systemd unit file, see: `systemd/telize.service`

+Copy the `systemd/telize.service` file in `/etc/systemd/system` and the Telize binary in `/usr/local/sbin`.

+To launch the daemon at startup, run:

+	systemctl enable telize

+## Making Queries

 For complete API documentation and usage examples, please check the project site.

+Telize supports JSONP callbacks.

 ### Get IP address in Plain text format